robloxscripter109/rivals-skin-changer/README.md

 remove wrap button, self explanitory kinda

 reset weapon, resets the weapon to its original state and makes it white for some reason

+# WARNING:
+this CAN get you banned, do not use this on your main or DON'T abuse it, it's your choice